To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Design of ODE

-\textit{(3) Limited Data Storage:} Once the number of labels assigned to a client is larger than $n_{c}^{\mathrm{client}}$, the client will be removed from the sorting list.

-\textit{(4) Unbiased Global Distribution:} With the above three steps, we have decided the non-zero elements of the client-label matrix $D$, \emph{i.e.}, the set $S$.
-To further reduce the computational complexity and avoid the imbalanced on-device data storage for each label, we do not directly solve the optimization problem in (\ref{eq: simplified optimization problem}).
-Instead, we require each client to divide the local storage area evenly, \textit{i.e.}, $\frac{|B_c|}{\parallel D_c\parallel_0}$, to the assigned labels, and compute a weight $\gamma_y,y\in Y$ for each label to guarantee that the weighted distribution of the stored data approximates the unbiased global data distribution, \emph{i.e.}, satisfying $\gamma_y\tilde{P}(y)=P(y)$.
+\textit{(3) Quantity Assignment:} With the above two steps, we have decided the non-zero elements of the client-label matrix $D$, \emph{i.e.}, the set $S$.
+To further reduce the computational complexity and avoid the imbalanced on-device data storage for each label, we do not directly solve the simplified optimization problem in (\ref{eq: simplified optimization problem}).
+Instead, we require each client to divide the storage capacity evenly to the assigned labels, and compute a weight $\gamma_y$ for each label $y\!\in\!
+Y$ to guarantee that the weighted distribution of the stored data approximates the unbiased global data distribution, \emph{i.e.}, satisfying $\gamma_y\tilde{P}(y)\!=\!P(y)$.
 Accordingly, we can derive the weight $\gamma_y$ for each label $y$ by setting

 Thus, each client $c$ only needs to maintain one priority queue with a size $\frac{|B_c|}{\parallel D_c\parallel_{0}}$ for each assigned label.
-In the local model training, each participating client $c\in C_t$ updates the local model using the weighted stored data samples:
+In the local model training, each participating client $c\!\in\!
+C_t$ updates the local model using the weighted stored data samples:

-where $\zeta_c=\sum_{(x,y)\in B_c}\gamma_y$ denotes the new weight of each client, and the normalized weight of client $c\in C_t$ for model aggregation in round $t$ becomes $\zeta_c^t=\sum_{c\in C_t}\frac{\zeta_c}{\sum_{c'\in C_t}\zeta_{c'}}$.
+where $\zeta_c\!=\!\sum_{(x,y)\in B_c}\gamma_y$ denotes the new weight of each client, and the normalized weight of client $c\!\in\!C_t$ for model aggregation in round $t$ becomes $\zeta_c^t=\sum_{c\!\in\!C_t}\frac{\zeta_c}{\sum_{c'\!\in\!C_t}\zeta_{c'}}$.

-We illustrate a simple example in Figure \ref{fig: simple example} for better understanding of the above procedure.
+We illustrate a simple example in Appendix \ref{appendix: simple example} for better understanding of the above procedure.

-\textbf{Privacy Concern.} The potential privacy leakage of uploading rough local information is tolerable in practice, and can be further avoided through Homomorphic Encryption~\cite{acar2018survey}, which enables to sort $n$ encrypted data samples with complexity $O(n\log n^2)$~\cite{hong2021efficient}.
+\textbf{Privacy Concern.} The potential privacy leakage of uploading rough local information is tolerable in practice, and can be further avoided through Homomorphic Encryption~\cite{acar2018survey}, which enables to sort $k$ encrypted data samples with complexity $O(k\log k^2)$~\cite{hong2021efficient}.